Autism Awareness Day Quotes

 - “Autism is not a disease, don’t try to cure it, Try to understand it.”

-Positive Autism Quotes:
+Autism awareness day Quotes:

 - “A person with autism hears every sound intensely magnified.
 Thus, if the tone of voice is harsh or strict, they will feel scared and threatened and, consequently, may inadvertently scream or even attack.
-Aggressive behavior is brought on by fear.” – Joao Carlos Costa, 21, non-verbal, autistic
+Aggressive behaviour is brought on by fear.” – Joao Carlos Costa, 21, non-verbal, autistic

 - “[So-called] Mild autism doesn’t mean one experiences autism mildly . . .
 It means YOU experience their autism mildly.
 You may not know how hard they’ve had to work to get to the level they are.” – Adam Walton